 Throughout the academic year the CETL Faculty Director will be available for individual consultations.
 Individual consultations will serve as the beginning of a conversation with a faculty member and allow the director to work with the faculty member to determine the best next steps for developing their teaching practice.
-Examples of next steps after initial consultation include, but are not limited to:
+For more information on individual consultations, please see the CETL webpage.